Maureen O'Connor (California politician): Political career

-In 1971, O'Connor became the youngest person ever elected to the San Diego City Council and served to 1979.
+In 1971, O'Connor became the youngest member elected to the San Diego City Council at age 25 and served to 1979.
 O'Connor was commissioner for the Port of San Diego from 1980–1985.

 In 1983, she ran for mayor against Roger Hedgecock, but lost the race amid criticism that she and her millionaire husband attempted to buy the election after spending $560,000 of their own money.
 O'Connor ran again and won in 1985 after Hedgecock resigned over a political corruption scandal.
 O'Connor was San Diego's first female mayor, and the first Democrat to hold the office since 1971.
 She served two terms.
 O'Connor once spent a few nights incognito with the homeless to see first-hand how they were doing.
 A nun recognized her and whispered to her that "if you want to conceal your identity, you should remember that homeless women don't read the financial pages."

 Her nickname was "Mayor Mo" among her supporters.
 Former councilman (and future city mayor) Bob Filner accused her of avoiding debate and "bullying people, one issue at a time."